tienrdrz/MakeADeal/README.md

 ## Description

-TradeWay is a digital marketplace where you can view items that users have posted through our website.
+MakeADeal is a digital marketplace where you can view items that users have posted through our website.
 Creating an account will allow a user to purchase any item that catches their eye, as well as create their own listings and sell their own items!

 ## Usage